xrchz/rockettheft/README.md

 There's no significant difference.

-### Vanilla blocks: RP vs nonRP sanity check
+### Vanilla blocks: RP vs non-RP consistency check
 | ![image](./results/vanilla_rp_vs_nonrp.png) | ![image](./results/vanilla_rp_vs_nonrp_loglog.png) |
 |:-------------------------------------------:|:--------------------------------------------------:|

 The plot above shows a survival function for bids on RP vanilla blocks vs non-RP vanilla blocks.
 Ideally we'd expect the same curves to be followed.
 They mostly are.
-As previously noted, nonRP "vanilla" includes some non-RP-approved relays and is thus likely to be slightly better.
+As previously noted, non-RP "vanilla" includes some non-RP-approved relays and is thus likely to be slightly better.
 Within RP vanilla, wrong fee recipient cases _might_ have slightly lower max bids?
 Hard to say given the low amount of data we're looking at for the part that diverges.